 It begins with how each engine makes use of the different fuels.
 For the most part, all internal combustion engines function the same way.
 Introduce fuel into an engine’s combustion chamber, ignite or combust the fuel, and the resulting explosion makes the piston move.

 The moving piston causes the crankshaft to rotate, and the resulting power is transferred to the transmission and ultimately the drive wheels.
 Adding more pistons can add more power.
-And, automotive engineers also have spent the last 130 years figuring out ways of making engines more powerful while using less fuel.
+And automotive engineers also have spent the last 130 years figuring out ways of making engines more powerful while using less fuel.

 Because the structure of gasoline and Diesel fuel differ, each respective engine type functions differently in how it causes the fuel to burn in the combustion chamber.
-Fundamentally, gasoline is classified as a flammable liquid, while Diesel is considered a combustible fluid.
+Fundamentally, gasoline is classified as a flammable liquid, while diesel is considered a combustible fluid.

 This means that all it takes to ignite gas is a spark.
 On the other hand, more dense Diesel fuel with its higher boiling point requires a high-compression combustion chamber to be an effective vehicle fuel source.

-As we mentioned, gas and diesel engines make use of their respective fuel sources differently.
+As we mentioned, gas and diesel engines use their respective fuel sources differently.
 In a gasoline engine, the fuel enters the chamber, and a spark plug is used to create a spark and ignite the fuel.
 Diesel fuel simply won’t work in a gas engine as a spark does not cause it to combust.
-In fact, putting Diesel in a gas engine will guarantee you an expensive repair bill.
+In fact, putting diesel in a gas engine will guarantee you an expensive repair bill.